lico27/weather-dashboard/README.md

 ## To Do
 - Finish forloop to recall saved data after page closure/refresh
-  - Need to save data as an object to prevent it calling the API every time
+- Save data as an object to prevent it calling the API every time
 - Make code to add/subtract difference between searched city and UTC, so that data shows for the correct timezone
+- Fix today section disappearing when search term is not a city (could add error message too)

 ### Installation
 No installation required.